LingxiTang/LingxiTang.github.io/_pages/about.md

 My current research focuses on __understanding technology__, specifically the phenomenon of [learning-by-doing](https://ourworldindata.org/learning-curve), so that we can make more __effective climate policies__.

-Currently planning to have additional focuses on __advanced nuclear energy__ & __aviation decarbonisation__.

-Climate aside, I'm also concerned about AI misalignment, interested in politics and fascinated by how little we know about our brain.

 Reach out to me for collab or discussions!
 I don't respond to Nigerian princes or crypto investment opportunities.